What is corporation tax? A guide for UK limited companies

 3. Calculate the corporation tax you need to pay

-You owe £22,7500 to HMRC in UK corporation tax.
-Use a calculator, especially if your profits are in the marginal band – it’s worth getting an accurate idea of what you owe.
+You owe £22,750 in UK corporation tax.
+Use a calculator to get an accurate figure, especially if your profits are in the marginal band.

 How do you pay your corporation tax to HMRC?